Kf637/Discord-Webhook-Deletion/README.md

 ## Information Provided

-If the webhook is successfully deleted, the script will print the following information about the deleted webhook:
+The script will print the following information about the webhook:

 - Webhook Name
 - Token